Conservative Party (UK): 1867–1914: Conservatives and Unionists

-A party of great vested interests, banded together in a formidable confederation; corruption at home, aggression to cover it up abroad; the trickery of tariff juggles, the tyranny of a party machine; sentiment by the bucketful; patriotism by the imperial pint; the open hand at the public exchequer, the open door at the public-house; dear food for the million, cheap labour for the millionaire.

-Two weeks later, Churchill crossed the floor and formally joined the Liberal Party (he rejoined the Conservatives in 1925).
+Young Winston Churchill denounced Chamberlain's attack on free trade, and helped to organise the opposition inside the Unionist/Conservative Party.
+Nevertheless, Balfour, as party leader, introduced protectionist legislation.
+Churchill crossed the floor and formally joined the Liberal Party (he rejoined the Conservatives in 1925).
 In December, Balfour lost control of his party, as the defections multiplied.
-He was replaced by Liberal Prime Minister Henry Campbell-Bannerman who called an election in January 1906, which produced a massive Liberal victory with a gain of 214 seats.
+He was replaced by Liberal Prime Minister Henry Campbell-Bannerman who called an election in January 1906, which produced a massive Liberal victory.
 Liberal Prime Minister H. H. Asquith enacted a great deal of reform legislation, but the Unionists worked hard at grassroots organizing.
-Two general elections were held in 1910, one in January and one in December.
-The two main parties were now almost dead equal in seats.
-The Unionists had more popular votes but the Liberals kept control with a coalition with the Irish Parliamentary Party.
+Two general elections were held in 1910, in January and in December.
+The two main parties were now almost dead equal in seats, but the Liberals kept control with a coalition with the Irish Parliamentary Party.

-In 1912, the Liberal Unionists merged with the Conservative Party.
-In Ireland, the Irish Unionist Alliance had been formed in 1891 which merged Unionists who were opposed to Irish Home Rule into one political movement.
-Its MPs took the Conservative whip at Westminster, and in essence, formed the Irish wing of the party until 1922.
-In Britain, the Conservative party was known as the Unionist Party because of its opposition to home rule in Ireland.

-Under Bonar Law's leadership in 1911–14, the Party morale improved, the "radical right" wing was contained, and the party machinery strengthened.
+In 1912 the Liberal Unionists merged with the Conservative Party.
+In Ireland the Irish Unionist Alliance had been formed in 1891 which merged Unionists who were opposed to Irish Home Rule into one political movement.
+Its MPs took the Conservative whip at Westminster, essentially forming the Irish wing of the party until 1922.
+In Britain the Conservative Party was known as the Unionist Party because of its opposition to home rule.
+Under Bonar Law's leadership in 1911–1914, the party morale improved, the "radical right" wing was contained, and the party machinery strengthened.
 It made some progress toward developing constructive social policies.
-Historian Jeremy Smith says Bonar Law was pushing hard—certainly blustering and threatening, and perhaps bluffing—but in the end his strategy proved both coherent and effective.